Building a culture of innovation.

 As one of the nation’s top 25 public universities, UConn is actively engaged in promoting entrepreneurship and commercial ventures as part of its mission.
 Here to drive the future of innovation, enterprising students and businesses alike can tap into a variety of resources, from our Technology Incubation Program (TIP) to the Learning Community Innovation Zone and beyond.

 UConn supports every aspect of innovation and business development, from the research that breeds new inventions to connecting entrepreneurs with funding resources and training.
 As a result, UConn-supported businesses make a lasting impact on Connecticut’s economy and the future of industry.
 The Technology Incubation Program, for instance, has backed more than 90 startup companies, contributing to the creation of more than 2,000 jobs supported and sustained annually by the University.
-More than 500 U.S. patents have been granted based on UConn innovations, with 28 issued last year alone.
+More than 600 U.S. patents have been granted based on UConn innovations.

-UConn is dedicated to unleashing the solutions to major challenges for tomorrow’s citizens, and supporting trailblazing businesses is key to achieving that goal.
-To learn more about UConn’s entrepreneurship resources, visit entrepreneurship.uconn.edu.
+UConn is dedicated to unleashing the solutions to major challenges and opportunities for tomorrow’s citizens.
+Supporting trailblazing businesses is key to achieving that goal.
+Learn more at entrepreneurship.uconn.edu.

 Fostering core values of open communication and creative problem solving, UConn’s faculty, staff, and students are dedicated to learning more about the world around them through research and translating those discoveries into innovations.
 Nearly $681 million in external sponsored programs funding in the last year years has supported UConn and UConn Health’s pursuit of knowledge to help surmount major public health challenges, including cancer, heart disease, stroke, and obesity, as well as major public policy challenges, such as energy, cybersecurity, environmental sustainability, and more.
 Read more about UConn’s research endeavors at research.uconn.edu.